MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 To make this connection, you first need to download Power BI desktop.
 Follow these steps:

 1. Open the [PowerBI Desktop site](https://powerbi.microsoft.com/desktop/).
 2. Select **Download free**.
-If a dialog box asks you "Open Microsoft Store?", select **Open Microsoft Store**.
+If a dialog box asks "Open Microsoft Store?", select **Open Microsoft Store**.
 3. In the Microsoft Store app, select **Get**.
-Power BI then is downloaded to your device and installed automatically.
+Power BI is then downloaded to your device and automatically installed.
 4. Select **Launch**.
 Power BI opens.

 ##### Partition access

 Partitions in Workplace Analytics allow access to data.
 To import metrics and attributes into Power BI, you will need access to the partition in Workplace Analytics that contains these metrics and attributes.
-(A step in the following procedure has you sign in to your work account to gain access to that partition.)
+(To gain access to that partition, steps in the following procedure have you sign in to your organizational account and select the partition ID.)
 For more information, see [Role-based Authorization in Kusto](https://docs.microsoft.com/en-us/azure/kusto/management/access-control/role-based-authorization).

 #### Use the connector